LoopKit/looptips/docs/how-to/think-like-loop.md

 Sure, even with the best therapist, you may still have disagreements.
 They happen.
 There are several options for recovering from times like that.
 The tool you choose may be situationally dependent.
 Seeing a huge quick BG climb after a meal may be better helped by a carb entry edit as opposed to added patience, but that will depend on your management style.

 1. Add some patience to your practice.
 A little patience to give the already added insulin time to work can help with *Loop*.
 2. Edit your meal's carb entry.
 If you find your meal going crazy different than expected (did they forget you said "diet" coke?), you can always go back and edit your original carb guess to be more accurate based on what you're seeing.
 You can decrease the carbs or increase the carbs.
 You can change the absorption time.
-These edits can be done by tapping on the carb chart in Loop's main screen.
+These edits can be done by tapping on the carb chart in Loop&#39;s main screen.
 3. Use overrides to tell *Loop* about overall insulin needs changing.
 Hormones...oh lordy the hormones are horrible.
 That's a good time to use an override to let *Loop* know that overall you need more than usual.
 Or if you're about to hike the Himalayas, use an override to let *Loop* know you will need far less insulin than an average day.
 4. Open Loop.
 This is a great tool.
 If you just had things go really wrong for a bit (bad cannula kink anyone?) then you can open loop until things settle down and you get squared away again.
 Give your manual injection, Afreeza, or whatever your desire is and wait until you've had 4-6 hours of regular basals going before closing loop again.
 5. Give pending insulin.
 If you are really feeling the itch to rage bolus, you can meet *Loop* at the halfway mark.
 If you click on the bolus tool while *Loop* is high temping you, you will see a "pending insulin" value.
 That is the amount of insulin *Loop* is planning on giving you through temp basals over the next 30 minutes.
 If you give that pending insulin total as a bolus now, you will get the entire amount working faster AND *Loop* agrees you are safe to use it.
 In this way, *Loop* won't automatically suspend insulin when you give pending insulin...because your predicted BG curve had said it was needed anyways.
 Win win...you got a mini-rage bolus and *Loop* won't be working against you.
 Good therapy and a good way to avoid post-rage lows.